abhishekguha95/NPTEL_assignments/README.md

-# Contains the assignment codes of the few NPTEL courses I've joined.
+# Solutions to coding assignments of NPTEL courses.